pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 We might be tempted to dismiss this by saying that humans can simply hold contradictory beliefs.
 But that feels too easy.
 After all, we don’t believe it’s raining and that the sky is clear at the same time.
 So what allows our minds to hold certain contradictions without discomfort — like being pro-science while also believing in homeopathy?
 Is it just that complex ideas rarely come into direct collision?
 Or is there something deeper at work?

 Perhaps we’ve been thinking about beliefs too narrowly.
-We often assume that beliefs are either true or false, supported by evidence or not, and that those which don’t measure up should naturally fall away.
+We often assumbeliefs are either true or false, supported by evidence or not, and that those which don’t measure up should naturally fall away.
 But this view oversimplifies how our minds actually work.
 What if, instead of imagining the mind as a belief machine, we thought of it as a kind of ecosystem?
 In this mental ecosystem, ideas behave like species: some are robust and thrive through direct competition, while others are more delicate, surviving in sheltered niches where they are shielded from the scrutiny of logic or evidence.

 Take homeopathy, for instance.
 The principle of "like cures like," proposed by Samuel Hahnemann in the late 1700s, holds that substances causing symptoms in a healthy person can cure those same symptoms when administered in highly diluted doses.
 Scientifically, this doesn’t hold up: there is no known empirical mechanism for how it could work, especially when dilutions leave no trace of the original substance.
 Yet despite the lack of scientific support, homeopathy persists — because it provides something science often does not: time, attention, and care.